heartsh/consalign/README.md

-# Trainable RNA Structural Aligner
+# RNA Structural Aligner Based on Transfer-learning and Thermodynamic Ensemble Model
 # Installation
 This project is written mainly in Rust, a systems programming language.
 You need to install Rust components, i.e., rustc (the Rust compiler), cargo (the Rust package manager), and the Rust standard library.